 As more countries accelerate their space exploration programs to bring more humans to the lower earth orbit, back to the Moon, to Mars and beyond, we are seeing a rise in the use of machine learning in space-based applications.

 Artificial intelligent robots (CIMON and Kirobo) have already made trips to the International Space Station.
 Over time, we will see more rovers, spacecraft operations, scientific experiments, and astronaut health and safety systems embedding artificial intelligence and turn autonomous.

 With the rise in machine learning applications in the space sector including in robot autonomy and human space exploration will these earth-based biases persist in space?
 If so, how to reduce bias in the machine learning applications?

-The conference is being organised by Eleanor Armstrong and Divya M. Persaud from the University College of London.
-They have made inclusiveness and accessibility a part of the conference.
-All invited speakers’ videos will have closed-captioning accompanied by a full transcript.
-Poster speakers will be required to have screen-reader friendly posters that include full image descriptions.
+The conference was organized by Eleanor Armstrong and Divya M. Persaud from the University College of London.
+They made inclusiveness and accessibility a part of the conference.
+All invited speakers’ videos were closed-captioning accompanied by a full transcript.
+Poster speakers were required to have screen-reader friendly posters that included full image descriptions.